tylernguyen11/Anime-quote-quiz/README.md

 WIP web app.
-Currently in a very bad but playable state.
+Currently in playable state.

 Quiz with 10 quotes from various anime and JRPGs.
 Correctly identify the show/game the quotes come from to get points.